1988 Major League Baseball postseason: Boston Red Sox vs. Oakland Athletics

-This was a rematch of the 1975 ALCS, which the Red Sox won in a sweep over the Athletics, ending their hopes for a fourth consecutive title.
-This time, Oakland would sweep Boston, and return to the World Series for the first time since 1974 (in the process denying a rematch of the 1916 World Series between the Red Sox and Dodgers).
+This was a rematch of the 1975 ALCS, which the Red Sox won in a sweep over the Athletics before falling in the World Series, ending the Athletics’ hopes for a fourth consecutive title.
+This time, the Athletics returned the favor, sweeping the Red Sox to return to the World Series for the first time since 1974 (in the process denying a rematch of the 1916 World Series between the Red Sox and Dodgers).

 Despite ending in a sweep, each game of the series was decided by four runs or less.
 Rick Honeycutt helped keep the Red Sox offense at bay in Game 1 as the Athletics narrowly prevailed.
 The Athletics won by one run again in Game 2, as in the top of the ninth, singles by Ron Hassey, Tony Phillips, and Walt Weiss scored Hassey to break a 3–3 tie and put the A's up for good.
 When the series moved to Oakland, the Athletics prevailed in a Game 3 slugfest, 10–6, to go up 3–0 in the series.
 Dave Stewart and ace closer Dennis Eckersley held the Red Sox to just one run in Game 4 as the Athletics completed the sweep and secured the pennant.

 This was the first of three straight AL pennants won by the Athletics.
-The next year, they defeated the Toronto Blue Jays in five games, and in 1990 they again defeated the Red Sox in a sweep, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas.
+The next year, they defeated the Toronto Blue Jays in five games en route to their most recent championship, and in 1990 they again defeated the Red Sox in a sweep before falling in the World Series, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas.

 This was the first of four consecutive losses for the Red Sox in the ALCS.
 In 1990, they would be swept by the Athletics again, and in 1999 and 2003 they lost both to their archrival in the New York Yankees.
 It would be in 2004 that the Red Sox would finally win the pennant again.